-Students who come to school out of dress code will be asked to change into our loner clothes.
+Students who come to school out of dress code will be asked to change into our loaner clothes.

-Parents wishing to "Opt-Out" of the unified student dress code can submit their request to school principal by completing an "Opt-Out" application.
+Parents wishing to "Opt-Out" of the unified student dress code can submit their request to the school principal by completing an "Opt-Out" application.
 The application is located in the main office and on the school website.
 Opt-out options can include medical, religious, and philosophical reasons.
 Students will have 5 days from the time they enroll at the school to apply for an opt-out option.
-Parents must complete a new "opt-out" application each school year.
+Opt-out applications are good for one year.
+An opt-out application must be completed each year.
 If you would like additional information, have any questions or concerns regarding the dress code please speak to an administrator.